ruoso/ai-musings/README.md

 Designing such layout by hand actually goes against the notion that this should be emerging behavior of the self-organization of the neurons.
 ### 4
 The logical next step is to encode this in a way that the entire configuration of the brain is represented as a single string that can be randomized and evolved as a genetic algorithm.
+## 2016-06-30
+### 1
+The genetic algorithm to evolve the snake favoring those who eat more and move more is proving successful.
+After evolving for 200 generations, the snake presented a functional behavior of exploring the map and seemed to be directed towards the food.
+### 2
+Longer run seems to be converging to better and better outcomes.
+In the map with 52 pieces of food, 200 generations were sufficient to bring it down to 48, sometimes 46.
+After 350 generations, it’s already down to 46, sometimes 43.